stephengold/jolt-jni/README.md

 In native code, convention dictates that when a class allocates memory, it assumes responsibility for freeing it.
-For this reason, jolt-jni applications cannot free objects created implicitly by Jolt Physics.
+For this reason, Jolt-JNI applications cannot directly free objects created implicitly by Jolt Physics.

 For instance, when an app invokes `getBodyLockInterface()` on a `PhysicsSystem`,